Jeet0410/SKCDA-webpage/readme.md

 # NorthStar & Carryover Customers

 NorthStar(Target) Customers:

-* These are the primary focus of the website redesign.
-They're the individuals who will gain the most value from the website, and whose needs the site is designed to meet._
+These are the primary focus of the website redesign.
+They're the individuals who will gain the most value from the website, and whose needs the site is designed to meet.

-- Career Development Practitioners(CDPs) seeking membership
+Career Development Practitioners(CDPs) seeking membership Board Members
-- Individuals changing job profile
-- Existing members seeking to engage more deeply
+Members

 Carryover Customers:

-* These are customers who may not be the primary focus of the website redesign but are still important users of the site and their needs should be considered._
+These are customers who may not be the primary focus of the website redesign but are still important users of the site and their needs should be considered.

-- People interested in the career development field
-- Organizations interested in group memberships
+People interested in the career development field Organizations interested in group memberships
-- General Public seeking information on career development
+General Public seeking information on career development